Harsh188/GSoC-RedHenLab-MTVSS-2022/README.md

 - Francis Steen

 ### **Aim**
 This proposal proposes a multi-modal multi-phase pipeline to tackle television show segmentation on the Rosenthal videotape collection.
-The two-stage pipeline will begin with feature filtering using pre-trained classifiers and heuristic-based approaches.
-This stage will produce noisy title sequence segmented data containing audio, video, and possibly text.
-These extracted multimedia snippets will then be passed to the second pipeline stage.
-In the second stage, the extracted features from the multimedia snippets will be clustered using RNN-DBSCAN.
+The two-phase pipeline begins with feature filtering using pre-trained classifiers and heuristic-based approaches.
+The first phase produce noisy title sequence segmented data containing audio, and annotated keyframes.
+These extracted snippets are then passed to the second pipeline phase.
+In the second phase, the extracted features from the keyframe images are clustered using RNN-DBSCAN.
 Title sequence detection is possibly the most efficient path to high precision segmentation for the first and second tiers of the Rosenthal collection (which have fairly structured recordings).
 This detection algorithm may not bode well for the more unstructured V8+ and V4 VCR tapes in the Rosenthal collection.
-Therefore the goal is to produce accurate video cuts and split metadata results for the first and second tiers of the Rosenthal collection.
+Therefore the goal is to produce accurate video cuts and split metadata results for the first tier of the Rosenthal collection.

 ### **Written Material/Documentation**

 As part of the Google Summer of Code application process, I had to create a detailed documentation listing out my project proposal for GSoC'22.
 This project proposal document can be found [here](https://drive.google.com/file/d/1tKNN-ujqXIQTCx1NIL2mA_ksoE-tX4gr/view?usp=sharing).This document contains a detailed description of the problem statement, dataset and my proposed pipeline.

-In addition to this GitHub repository, I've maintained an extensive collection of documentation through the form of blogs on my Medium acount.
+In addition to this GitHub repository, I've maintained an extensive collection of weekly blog posts on my Medium acount.
 This [introductory article](https://harsh188.medium.com/gsoc-red-hen-lab-week-1-community-bonding-period-22dcce90a5e2) contains links to the goals, work done and conclusion for each week.

-I created a midway progress presentation to present to all my mentors which can be found [here](https://drive.google.com/file/d/1hNDlbGv8eB_Kburo9_nT9dzPh6PL666q/view?usp=sharing).
+During week 6, which marks the midway through the GSoC coding phase, I created a visual presentation to present to all my mentors which can be found [here](https://drive.google.com/file/d/1hNDlbGv8eB_Kburo9_nT9dzPh6PL666q/view?usp=sharing).

 ### **Progress**
 <!-- ROADMAP -->